erroronline1/caro/readme.md

-externaldocuments = "office, ceo, qmo" ; upload and manage external documents filebundles = "ceo, qmo" ; create file bundles files = "office, ceo, qmo" ; upload and delete files formapproval = "ceo, qmo, supervisor, prrc" ; approve forms and components - SEE WARNING ABOVE formcomposer = "ceo, qmo" ; compose forms formexport = "ceo, qmo, supervisor" ; export forms as printable pdf incorporation = "ceo, qmo, user" ; incorporate products mdrsamplecheck = "ceo, qmo, user" ; perform the mdr §14 sample check orderaddinfo = "ceo, purchase" ; permission to add information to any approved orders beside own unit assigned ones ordercancel = "ceo" ; permission to cancel or return any order beside own unit assigned ones orderdisplayall = "purchase" ; display all orders by default, not only for own units
+externaldocuments = "office, ceo, qmo" ; upload and manage external documents filebundles = "ceo, qmo" ; create file bundles files = "office, ceo, qmo" ; upload and delete files formapproval = "ceo, qmo, supervisor" ; approve forms and components - SEE WARNING ABOVE formcomposer = "ceo, qmo" ; compose forms formexport = "ceo, qmo, supervisor" ; export forms as printable pdf incorporation = "ceo, qmo, prrc" ; incorporate products, user by default for gathering information, set up permissions have to approve and are authorized to revoke mdrsamplecheck = "ceo, qmo, prrc" ; perform the mdr §14 sample check, user by default for gathering information, set up permissions have to approve and are authorized to revoke orderaddinfo = "ceo, purchase" ; permission to add information to any approved orders beside own unit assigned ones ordercancel = "ceo" ; permission to cancel or return any order beside own unit assigned ones orderdisplayall = "purchase" ; display all orders by default, not only for own units